Medically reviewed on August 4, 2018

 - Swallow contaminated water.
 Water may become contaminated either from sewage or from a person with shigella infection swimming in it.

-- Living in group housing or participating in group activities.
+- Living arrangements and activities.
 Close contact with other people spreads the bacteria from person to person.
 Shigella outbreaks are more common in child care centers, community wading pools, nursing homes, jails and military barracks.

-- Living or traveling in areas that lack sanitation.
+- Time spent in areas that lack sanitation.
 People who live or travel in developing countries are more likely to contract shigella infection.

-- Being a sexually active gay male.
+- Men who have sex with men.
 Men who have sex with men are at higher risk because of direct or indirect oral-anal contact.

 Shigella infection usually clears up without complications, although it may take weeks or months before your bowel habits return to normal.